chromavr/BMBFmods/TrailGuide.md

-# chromavr's guide on how to create custom Trails
+# Kitoyo's guide on how to create custom Trails

 In this guide i'll be showing you how to create custom Trails.
-If you have any questions, please DM me on Discord (chromavr#2712)
+If you have any questions, please DM me on Discord (Kitoyo#2712)

 # Required Files and Programs for making a Trail